petusa/MobileAppsOnboarding/README.md

 ## How to use

 1. clone this repository
-2. set values properly in app.js
+2. set values properly in app.js, see [configuration values](#configuration-file-appjs)
 3. host the HTML files + app.js from the same folder anywhere you want (from Gtihub CDN, Google CDN, own webserver, corporeate website, etc...)
 4. share the link of the index.html file with anyone who you would like to test your application